-This summer WUMB and Berklee College of Music will team up to bring you four Sundays of unforgettable music!
+This summer WUMB and Berklee College of Music will team up to bring you four Saturdays of unforgettable music!

-Located at the UMass Boston Fox Point Pavilion right on the waterfront, these free concerts will be just the way to spend your Sunday afternoons.
+Located at the beautiful boardwalk on Carson Beach, Dorchester, these free concerts will be just the way to spend your Saturday afternoons.
 Bring a blanket, a picnic basket & your love of music!

 The Dwells were born on the fourth of July.
 Paige Califano and Matthew Bean were enjoying the night on a hot, crowded Boston rooftop, but soon found themselves one floor below with some old notebooks and a guitar.
 Their voices blended minutes into hours, and as morning glazed the window, they both left hearing music come to life like they had never heard before.
 As they dove into new ideas, they slowly crafted their sound and what emerged was a neo-Americana folk duet that gave a nod to earlier genre-benders like Gram Parsons and Ryan Adams.